moritz-konarski/explore_programming/rust/notes/05_enums_pattern_matching.md

-# Enums and Pattern Matching
+# Chapter 6: Enums and Pattern Matching

 - enums are enumerations -- types defined by their possible variants
 - enums, the `Option` enum, `match` expression, `if let` construct